 You may think I’m odd to talk about different types of toothpaste in relation to growing your church but I hope you can see the power of positive, forward momentum in your church and ministry!

-Recently, in my own church in the UK, we decided to take the step of moving from our own building where we had been comfortably for 12 years to a new rented hotel in the city centre strategically located next to the main station.
+Recently, in my own church in the UK, we decided to take the step of moving from our own building where we had been comfortable for 12 years to a new rented hotel in the city centre strategically located next to the train station.

 Our language is the final tool in our creativity toolbox.
 God spoke the heavens into being with words, words are powerful and we live in a voice-activated world.

 Words can create momentum in our ministries if we use them right in casting the church’s vision, preaching the life-giving Word of God, bringing correction or encouraging a leader.

 A few, select, accurate phrases can make important one-on-one conversations have more of an impact.

 “Leaders rise and fall by the language they use.”

 The right words, at the right time, can make a vision take flight.
 Churches die or thrive on the basis of the words the leaders choose.

 For more on the power of language, I recommend you make Leadership Axioms by Pastor Bill Hybels your next read.

 We’ve covered a lot of ground in just a few paragraphs…